tadaniels/selenium-grid/doc/website/faq.markdown

  How can I use the `-firefoxProfileTemplate` option on Windows?
  --------------------------------------------------------------

-  On OS X or UNIx, you can use a custom Firefox profile with Selenium Grid by launching the remote controls with the `-firefoxProfileTemplate`
+  On OS X or UNIX, you can use a custom Firefox profile with Selenium Grid by launching the remote controls with the `-firefoxProfileTemplate`
   option: